Find Out Which Type of Home Is Right for You

 Semi-detached duplex or tri-plex configurations are more difficult to find but do exist in most regions of the US.
 The term duplex refers to a pair of connected houses that are basically mirror images of one another.
-While extremely popular in British Commonwealth countries, duplexes are gaining favor here in the states.
+While extremely popular in British Commonwealth countries duplexes have gained favor here in the States.

 Duplexes occupy a single lot that can be divided by a fence or wall and share one common interior wall.
 They can be single level or two-story.
 Duplexes make great starter homes or a budget-friendly option for empty nesters on a fixed income.

 Condominiums (or condos) are individually owned attached units.
 They are configured much like apartment complexes or high rise structures.
-Condos offer common amenities like a green space, pool, spa and fitness center.
+Condos offer common amenities like green spaces, a pool, spa and fitness center.
 A typical condo building and its residents are governed by Covenants, Conditions and Restrictions (CC&Rs) set forth by the Homeowners’ Association (HOA).

-The association collects monthly fees from owners to cover maintenance and improvements on the entire property.
+The association collects monthly fees from owners to cover maintenance and improvements for the entire property.
 The association also has rules and regulations which residents must agree to follow.
-HOAs are also common in other types of housing developments such as gated communities.
+HOAs are also typical in other types of housing developments such as gated developments.

 Condos are particularly attractive as vacation homes, for young professionals, seniors or anyone craving a low-maintenance lifestyle.
 However, if you’re not crazy about being physically close to your neighbors you probably won’t enjoy condo life.

-Townhouses are a cross between condos and duplexes.
-They are typically multi-story units attached to the units on either side.
-Townhouses resemble row houses.
-This means occupants don't have to contend with upstairs or downstairs neighbors.
+Townhouses are something like a cross between condos and duplexes.
+They are typically multi-story units attached to multiple units on either side.
+In many cases they resemble row houses.
+The good news means occupants don't have to contend with upstairs or downstairs neighbors.
 They're a good mix of privacy and low maintenance.